 Mr Brahima Sanou has been Director of the ITU Telecommunication Development Bureau (BDT) since January 2011, following his election at the Plenipotentiary Conference in Guadalajara, Mexico, in October 2010.

-Mr Sanou was elected, on 24 October 2014, to a second four-year term
+Mr Sanou was re-elected, on 24 October 2014, to a second four-year term

 As BDT Director, Mr Sanou is committed to promoting ICT as a major driving force for sustainable socio-economic development, bringing the unprecedented benefits of next-generation networks and services to remote and rural regions, least developed countries and persons with special needs in particular.

-He has placed particular emphasis on the mobilization of resources and knowledge-sharing through the forging of collaborative, cross-sectormulti-stakeholder partnerships.
-Key elements include the m-Powering Development Initiative to deliver improved services such ashealthcare, education and business over mobile platforms; the Smart Sustainable Development Model initiative, focused on optimizing resources for sustainable development and disaster management; and the
+He places particular emphasis on the mobilization of resources and knowledge-sharing through the forging of collaborative, cross-sectormulti-stakeholder partnerships.
+Key elements include the m-Powering Development Initiative to deliver improved services such as healthcare, education and business over mobile platforms; the Smart Sustainable Development Model initiative, focused on optimizing resources for sustainable development and disaster management; and the

 ITU Academy, offering an integrated online resource for the provision of ICT education and training opportunities.

 Mr Sanou draws on over thirty years of experience in the ICT sector at regional and international level.
 As Head of ITU Regional Office for Africa and Liaison Officer to the African Union and the United Nations Economic Commission for Africa (UNECA) from 2000 - 2010, he worked to foster the growth of mobile telecommunications across the continent through the establishment of policy and regulatory frameworks nationally and regionally.
 In his role as coordinator of the African regional project on telecommunications reform and the General Agreement on Trade in Services (GATS) from 1997 - 2000, he drew attention to the need for human resource development and capacity building in Africa.